GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ]
 ```

-> [!IMPORTANT] >`credentialID` helps us to extract the correct claims from the
-> VC.
-Ideally, it should be an integer string starting from 1 and incrementing
-> by 1 for each policy object in a policy file.
-It helps us to identify from
-> which VC the claims should be extracted.

 A login policy is always an array of objects that represent expected Verifiable
 Credentials.
 For each expected credential, we have to specify a unique ID used
 for internal tracking.
 We also need to provide an array of pattern objects,